 Recipe repairs are needed for wellness programs that urge people to “eat healthy”, because that needs a clearer definition.
 Two preventable nutrient actions strongly affect health: the number of calories per meal and the balance of omega-3 and omega-6 nutrients in foods eaten.
 Food energy and exercise are widely discussed, but balancing omega nutrients needs new tools.
 The Recipe Repair pages link you to tools so you can plan to eat what tastes good while you also balance food energy and NIX the 6 and EAT the 3.

-On-line balance scores help you quickly see the balance of omega nutrients in a food item, and Omega Meals combines your food choices to help you make your own personal recipes and food plans that have a better overall daily Omega 3 – 6 balance.
+On-line balance scores help you quickly see the balance of omega nutrients in a food item, and Omega Meals combines your food choices to help you make your own personal recipes and food plans that have a better than average overall daily Omega 3 – 6 balance.

 War Memorial Hospital Conference Lunch – Morgan County health workers met in 2016 for a lunch-time discussion of healthy food choices.
 The first draft of the lunch menu was repaired to convert a not-so-healthy combination into a healthier combination.
 A second meeting in 2017 continued the discussion about how easily people can NIX the 6 & EAT the 3.
-Later, the Valley Health Medical Center in Winchester had a grand rounds discussion of preventive nutrition with a healthy lunch at which the staff introduced their own special vinaigrette.
+Later, the Valley Health Medical Center in Winchester had a grand rounds discussion of preventive nutrition with a healthy lunch at which the staff used their own special vinaigrette.